Mercieral/code-pattern-detector-and-UML-diagram-generator/README.md

 a graph.gv file.
 When the graph.gv file is finished, GraphViz generates a .PNG file using it.

-TODO: Talk about design pattern used directly
+The design patterns we used were: Visitor Pattern (ASM), and Strategy Pattern (remain parts)

 #### Instructions